 Children may have snack anytime there is a chair vacant at the snack table.
 The children may invite a friend to join them at the snack table.
 The children pour their own beverage, carry their plate to the table and eat snack.
 They are also responsible cleaning up after themselves by cleaning the table, disposing of leftovers in the trash can and placing dirty dishes in the basin provided.

 Children gather for a playful circle while taking turns using the restroom.
 This circle will include games, yoga, balance beam, stories, dramas, musical instruments, favorite songs, finger plays, and dancing.

 Playground time!
-Along with the sandbox, swings and tricycles, the children have access to soccer balls and goals, basketballs and goals, gardening, water tables, large blocks, water tables, painting, climbing, games, chalk drawing, dress up, books, Lego tables, bubbles, and NEW this year, a large slide.
+Along with the sandbox, swings and tricycles, the children have access to soccer balls and goals, basketballs and goals, gardening, water tables, large blocks, water tables, painting, climbing, games, chalk drawing, dress up, books, Lego tables, bubbles, and a large slide.

 After the children have washed their hands and put their lunch boxes in their chairs, a thankful song is sung.
 The children set out a cloth napkin or washcloth to use as a placemat and then put their lunches on the placemat.
 After lunch, the children will place all uneaten food back in their lunchbox so parents can see the amount or kinds of food to pack.